 Key Ingredients for Beef Wellington

-- Dijon mustard: Provides tangy undertones.
+- Dijon mustard: Gives a tangy kick.

 Detailed Beef Wellington Recipe